Modern history of Syria: Syrian Federation (1922-24)

 In July 1922, France established a loose federation between three of the states: Damascus, Aleppo, and the Alawite state under the name of the Syrian Federation (Fédération syrienne).
 Jabal Druze, Sanjak of Alexandretta, and Greater Lebanon were not parts of this federation, which adopted a new federal flag (green-white-green with French canton).
 On 1 December 1924, the Alawite state seceded from the federation when the states of Aleppo and Damascus were united into the State of Syria.

 The Great Syrian Revolt

-In 1925, a revolt in Jabal Druze led by Sultan Pasha el Atrash spread to other Syrian states and became a general rebellion in Syria.
+In 1925, a revolt in Jabal Druze led by Sultan Pasha al-Atrash spread to other Syrian states and became a general rebellion in Syria.
 France tried to retaliate by having the parliament of Aleppo declare secession from the union with Damascus, but the voting was foiled by Syrian patriots.

 First Syrian Republic

 The red stars that represented the three districts of the republic (Damascus, Aleppo, and Deir ez Zor).